FutureActivities/Craft3-API/README.md

 Sending a `username` and `password` on the POST request body.

-All user requests expects an authorization header like:

-    Bearer <token>

 ### Get Account

     GET /api/user/account

+Expects an authorization header like:

+    Bearer <token>

+### Register User

+    POST /api/user/register

+With a POST body like:

+    {
+        customer: {
+            firstname: '',
+            lastname: '',
+            email: ''
+        },
+        password: ''
+    }

+### Send Password Reset Link

+    POST /api/user/sendPasswordReset

+With a POST body like:

+    {
+        username: ''
+    }

+### Do Password Reset

+    POST /api/user/doPasswordReset

+With a POST body like:

+    {
+        code: '',
+        id: '',
+        newPassword: ''
+    }